List of Star Trek: Deep Space Nine characters: Elim Garak

 Elim Garak (Andrew Robinson) is the only Cardassian to remain on Deep Space Nine after the Bajorans and Federation take charge.
 Though he claims to be a simple tailor, it is obvious that he is far more than that.
 He turns out to be a former top operative of the Obsidian Order, the powerful and feared Cardassian intelligence organization, and the illegitimate son of its longtime head, Enabran Tain.
 Disgraced for undisclosed reasons, he chose exile on Deep Space Nine.

 Dr. Bashir and he become friends.
 He also proves very useful to Sisko from time to time, even arranging the assassination of a hostile visiting Romulan senator during the Dominion War in order to bring the then-neutral Romulan Empire into the war on the Federation side ("In the Pale Moonlight").

 Garak unabashedly lies, constantly and smoothly, but remains deeply loyal to Cardassia.
 He risks his life fighting against the Dominion when it turns on Cardassia.

 Garak was originally intended to appear in only a single episode, "Past Prologue," but Robinson's performance was so good that he was retained.

 In 2015, Syfy rated Garak as among the top 21 most interesting supporting characters in Star Trek.

 Gowron

-Gowron (Robert O'Reilly) is a Klingon who is chosen leader of the Klingon Empire by Captain Jean Luc Picard in the Star Trek: The Next Generation episode "Reunion" (directed by Jonathan Frakes), and was featured in several episodes of Deep Space Nine.
+Gowron (Robert O'Reilly) is a Klingon who is chosen leader of the Klingon Empire by Captain Jean Luc Picard in the Star Trek: The Next Generation episode "Reunion," and is featured in several episodes of Deep Space Nine.

-He endangers the Empire by repeatedly setting up Martok, one of his most effective generals in the Dominion War, for defeat in battle, considering him a rival.
+He endangers the Empire by repeatedly trying to undermine Martok, one of his most effective generals in the Dominion War, considering him a rival.
 Worf is forced to challenge him to a duel and kills him.

 In 2015, Syfy rated Gowron as among the top 21 most interesting supporting characters in Star Trek.